 While the original tax applied to all cargo transported by ship (with a few exceptions), in 1998 the Supreme Court struck down the taxation of export cargo as unconstitutional.
 As a result, the Harbor Maintenance Tax is assessed on cargo transported between any two U.S. coastal ports – including Great Lakes ports – and cargo imported to U.S. ports from other countries.
 The tax is not assessed on export cargo.
 It is important to note that the Harbor Maintenance Tax is also not assessed on shipments through inland river ports.
 Congress has enacted a separate user fee for the river barge industry.
 (Commercial barge operators pay a federal fuel tax).

 The purpose of the HMT is to generate revenue from port users for port and navigation infrastructure maintenance conducted by the U.S. Army Corps of Engineers.
 Specifically, the Army Corps of Engineers maintains federal shipping channels by conducting periodic dredging.
 Such dredging is necessary to remove sand and silt that naturally accumulate.
-In the Great Lakes the Corps of Engineers also engages in additional operation and maintenance activities such as repair of breakwaters and jetties and operation of the Soo Locks.
+In the Great Lakes the Corps of Engineers also engages in additional operation and maintenance activities such as repair of breakwaters and operation of locks.

 Despite this surplus, Corps of Engineers’ maintenance needs in the Great Lakes region remain unaddressed.
-The Corps estimates that in the Great Lakes region there is a $405 million dredging backlog, breakwaters and jetties need $300 million in repairs, and the two existing navigation locks at Sault Ste Marie, Michigan require $225 million in maintenance – a total regional maintenance backlog of $930 million!
+The Corps estimates that over the next five years Great Lakes navigation channels will require $540 million of dredging to maintain authorized dimensions, breakwaters and jetties need $505 million in repairs, and the two existing navigation locks at Sault Ste Marie, Michigan require $216 million in maintenance – a total regional maintenance backlog of $1.26 billion!
 Ports and waterways in other regions of the United States are suffering from a similar lack of maintenance.

 In recent years, Congress has worked to address this problem.
 Section 2101 of the Water Resources Reform and Development Act of 2014 (WRRDA) called for increased spending from the Harbor Maintenance Trust Fund and laid out a series of non-binding funding targets between FY2015-25.
 The targets have provided a useful roadmap to achieve a key policy goal – full use of the Harbor Maintenance Tax.
 Since 2014, the House and Senate Appropriations Committees followed the targets and incrementally increased annual appropriations from the HMTF – more than doubling since 2014.